 Are there ways to grow or cultivate the morel myself?

-We’ve all wondered this I’m sure.
-The Great Morel is open to truthful answers to this often asked question and has rarely had anyone report success and/or failures.
-Therefore, The Great Morel cannot answer this question one way or another.
+We’ve all wondered this from time to time.
+The Great Morel is open to truthful answers to this often asked question.
+Until recently few have reported much success, however, as of late mycologist and morel enthusiasts have taken this question and answered it.
+New levels of research are strongly suggesting that the answer may very well be yes with really good success rates.
 If you haven’t already, you can check out the morel growth cycle page and get a better understanding of the morel lifecycle.

 Below are some of The Great Morel’s favorite sites regarding this infamous question.